This web page has been designed to work on a desktop computer in a full-width browser. Please extend the width of the browser screen.

 Group Water Schemes have had a significant impact on rural life in Ireland, affecting domestic, agricultural and industrial practices.
 But the sector has itself changed significantly over the past 50 years.
 Using an interactive diagram of a GWS treatment facility as its point of departure, this blog post discusses various issues, pressures and threats that Group Water Schemes have had to overcome, and the technical and social means that they have used to do so.

-The GWS abstracting from this site serves around 400 homes.
+Polecat Springs GWS serves around 400 homes.
 It is an amalgamation of three schemes, Aughrim, Boheroe/Corbally and Creeve, all of which were installed in the 1980s.
 These had relatively simple treatment procedures in which chlorine was added, often by hand, to kill bacteria.

 Upgrading the treatment process

-Pollacat Springs GWS has undergone significant changes over the past 15 years.
-Leveraging successive waves of state funding they have expanded and upgraded their treatment plant, responding to demands for higher drinking water quality as well as challenges brought on by agricultural intensification.
+Polecat Springs GWS has undergone significant changes over the past 15 years.
+Leveraging successive waves of state funding, they have expanded and upgraded their treatment plant, responding to demands for higher drinking water quality as well as challenges brought on by agricultural intensification.

 Design, Build & Operate